embeddedproductdev-create/ur_mesh_ir_node/README.md

 3. Inside the `Project directory/components/arduino/` there will be a file named **CMakeLists.txt**.
    1. **NOTE**: The following instruction may not apply to you exactly because it may differ based on the ESP-IDF version that you are going to use in future.
 I started this project with using **`ESP-IDF v5.1.2`**.
 But the overall procedure will be same.
 The compiler needs to know that there is a file in this location that it can use during compilation.
 Let's continue with the procedure ...
    1. In this file, there will be a line **set(includedirs**.
 Inside that, include the following: `libraries/IRremoteESP8266/src`.

+## Steps to perform Teaching Mode
+1. Make sure Gateway is registered / Make sure Node is provisioned.
+2. **IMPORTANT NOTE (before making the device enter Teaching mode)**: Take the AC remote and bring down the temperature to 19 and power ON the AC.
+So that, when you press the power button again, it should send the POWER OFF signal .
+This is very important in-order to successfully register the commands to EEPROM on-board and complete the teaching process.
+The sequence of IR signals for teaching mode is as follows:
+   1. POWER OFF | TEMP 19
+   2. POWER ON  | TEMP 19
+   3. POWER ON  | TEMP 20
+   4. POWER ON  | TEMP 21
+   5. POWER ON  | TEMP 22
+   6. POWER ON  | TEMP 23
+   7. POWER ON  | TEMP 24
+   8. POWER ON  | TEMP 25
+   9. POWER ON  | TEMP 26
+   10. POWER ON | TEMP 27
+   11. POWER ON | TEMP 28
+3. Double press the side-button on the device.
+The LED will start blinking BLUE (once every 200ms) to indicate it has entered teaching mode.
+4. Press the POWER ON button on the AC remote with remote pointing towards to IR receiver on-board for successful reception and prevent false recording.
+5. The device will read the IR signal from the remote and store it in flash.
+While this process is happening, the light will turn off momentarily to indicate that no other buttons must be pressed to let the process go on without disturbance.
+Also, make sure you are doing this process in a IR disturbance free environment.
+Most smartphones these days use IR emitters, so it's one thing that I experience during my development.
+6. Once the LED starts blinking BLUE again, it's time to record the next IR signal.
+The next signal is `POWER ON | TEMP 19`.
+7. Similarly, go one-by-one all the way up to `POWER ON | TEMP 28`.
+If everything was done right, then, when the last IR signal was sent, the LED will change to SOLID GREEN to indicate successful completion of the process.